leondz/hatespeechdata/README.md

 * Level of annotation: Posts
 * Platform: Twitter
 * Medium: Text
-* Annotation process: Annotators on CrowdFlower.
-3 annotators per entry, with majority voting (2/3) to decide final labels.
-* Annotation agreement: 92.8% argreeement for hateful/not.
-82.6% agreement for whether targetted at a person.
 * Reference: ElSherief, M., Nilizadeh, S., Nguyen, D., Vigna, G. and Belding, E., 2018.
 Peer to Peer Hate: Hate Speech Instigators and Their Targets.
 In: Proceedings of the Twelfth International AAAI Conference on Web and Social Media (ICWSM 2018).
 Santa Barbara, California: University of California, pp.52-61.

 __25. Overview of the HASOC track at FIRE 2019: Hate Speech and Offensive Content Identification in Indo-European Languages__